learn-co-curriculum/looping-readme/README.md

 ## Stopping Loops with Break and Counters

 Infinite loops will break our program.
 The `loop` keyword alone will create an infinite loop.
-Generally, we want to loop only a certain amount of times.
+Generally, we want to loop only a certain number of times.
 We can use the `break` keyword inside the body of the loop to exit or abort the loop and continue with the rest of our code.
 Consider:

 ```ruby
 loop do